List of Outnumbered episodes: Series 5 (2014)

 A fifth series of the comedy was commissioned by the BBC on 27 June 2012, despite speculation the show was axed.
 The fifth series started filming on 22 September 2013, and began airing on BBC One from 29 January 2014.
-Tyger Drew-Honey and Daniel Roche commented it will be the final series, and was later confirmed by the BBC.
+Tyger Drew-Honey and Daniel Roche commented that it would be the final series, which was later confirmed by the BBC.